intel/cc-oci-runtime/documentation/Installing-Clear-Containers-on-Centos-7.md

 ## Introduction

-Installing Clear Containers on CentOS is slightly more difficult than on other distributions mainly due to the fact that it does not provide current versions of gcc and glibc.
+Installing Clear Containers on CentOS\* is slightly more difficult than on other distributions.
+The cause is, mainly, its lack of current versions of gcc and glibc.

-Hence, this guide explains how to install updated packages in `/usr/local`, to avoid conflicting with the base packages.
+Hence, this guide explains how to install the updated packages in `/usr/local`, to avoid conflicting with the base packages.

-Clear Containers supports the latest version of Docker CE (currently 17.05), with the exception of Swarm.
-If you want to use Swarm, you must install Docker version 1.12.1.
+Clear Containers supports the latest version of Docker\* CE, currently 17.05, with the exception of Swarm\*.
+If you require Swarm, install Docker version 1.12.1.

 ## Warning